-While organizing the paperback chapter books in their own bookcase at home the other week, I was looking at the cover art and found five novels by well-known writers whose the publishers commissioned cover illustrations by the best talent.
-Their children’s books have won multiple Caldecotts, Caldecott Honors, many other awards too numerous to record here.
-To turn this post into a snowy day COVID pastime, match the artist to his or her cover.
-If your sharp eye needs some prompting, clues have been are provided… Answers appear at the end.
-1. Edward Gorey.
-Clue: Bad aunts, bad days, mysterious gardens, and trains barreling over the Arctic Circle.
+While organizing the paperback chapter books in their own bookcase at home the other week, I was looking at the cover art.
+I found five novels by well-known writers whose the publishers commissioned cover illustrations by the best illustrators, whose children’s books have won multiple Caldecotts, Caldecott Honors, many other awards too numerous to record here.
+Do you have a favorite?1.
+Chris van Allsburg

 The astonishingly prolific Hilaire Belloc (1870-1953) lived to see the humor in being remembered for a book of light verse he published in 1907, Cautionary Tales for Children.
 The cautionary tale, with its ghoulish mission to prevent juvenile misbehavior, can, for some children, be the stuff of nightmares.
 Overkill is its mad method, as the transgression is always imagined in a worst case scenario so that the dire punishment hardly ever fits the crime.